 Sakai (1992) conducted a clinical study of pianists who presented with hand or forearm pain due to piano playing.
 He was one of the first authors to suggest that hand size may be a risk factor for piano-related pain and injury, and that Japanese pianists may be at a disadvantage compared with American and Europeans.
 Sakai later (2002) reported on a larger clinical study of 200 Japanese pianists, confirming his earlier findings and noted that playing octaves and chords involves hyperabduction (maximum movement away from a neutral position) of the thumb and fifth finger, which in turn affects the wrist, potentially causing de Quervain’s disease or other overuse problems.

-About a decade ago, epidemiological studies of pianists (for example, De Smet et al., (1998), Farias et al., (2002) and Shields & Dockrell (2000)), started to identify hand size as a likely risk factor in piano-related pain and injury.
+About two decades ago, epidemiological studies of pianists (for example, De Smet et al., (1998), Farias et al., (2002) and Shields & Dockrell (2000)), started to identify hand size as a likely risk factor in piano-related pain and injury.
 Since Peter Bragge’s (2005) critical review of the literature on risk factors for piano-related injury, further investigations of risk factors for piano-related pain in injury have been published.

 Yoshimura et al. (2006) investigated the relationships between pain and several independent playing-related and anthropometric variables among college students, and established a statistically significant relationship between piano-related pain and a general ‘size/strength/speed’ risk factor.
 Hand size and in particular, the 3-4 digit span, were encompassed within this risk factor.
 The results of a similar study (Yoshimura et al., 2008) involving piano teachers confirmed the link between hand size/strength and pain.
 Bruno et al. (2008) conducted a case-controlled survey of musculoskeletal disorders among piano students in Italy.
 Multivariate analysis found a statistically significant correlation between disorders of the upper limbs and hand size.